Frequently Asked Questions CBD, Hemp Seed Oil and Blood Thinners

 Always talk to your doctor if you’re thinking about taking a CBD product to supplement your existing treatment.

-NOTE: If you take blood thinners like Coumadin it is recommended that you DO NOT take oral i.e CBD Tincture, Gummies, Soft Gels.
-CBD can interfer with you INR results.
-Essentially, CBD can have an additive or synergistic effect with blood thinners.
+NOTE: If you take blood thinners like Coumadin it is recommended that you DO NOT take oral i.e CBD or Hemp Seed Oil Tincture, Gummies, Soft Gels.
+They both can interfer with you INR results.
+Essentially, CBD and Hemp Seed Oil can have an additive or synergistic effect with blood thinners.
 “Additive” would mean that the resultant effect of using the substances together is the combined power of their individual effects.
 On the other hand, “synergistic” would mean that using the substances together would have a greater effect than the sum of their individual effects.
-That means that CBD could effectively increase the potency of your prescribed blood thinner, which could be dangerous.
+That means that CBD and Hemp Seed Oil could effectively increase the potency of your prescribed blood thinner, which could be dangerous.

-You may ask why it is important to consult your doctor before using an anticoagulant together with CBD.
+You may ask why it is important to consult your doctor before using an anticoagulant together with CBD and Hemp Seed Oil.
 Prescribed medications are absorbed differently by your body and may respond differently when combined with other substances, such as CBD.
 Your doctor will help you create a viable plan of using the two together, most likely by adjusting your daily intake of CBD.
 But keep in mind that your doctor may also tell you to avoid CBD entirely.
 And you should follow all professional medical advice when it comes to your CBD regimen.

 Depending on your prescribed blood thinner, you may experience various side effects after CBD use.
 For blood thinners whose interaction with CBD is known (such as Warfarin), undesirable side effects are more likely to occur.
 Some of these include: